rumaak/parczech_speech_lengths/docs/statistics_examples/notes.md

 __multiple_interval__: Statistics for multiple members of parliament computed over a custom time interval.

+__top_interval__: Members are selected for each metric independently based on the values of that statistic for these members; top scoring members are selected.

 We expect there will be a one page with statistics for every member of parliament and one page for comparing multiple members of parliament.
 It should be clear which example above belongs to which category.

 ### Notes